-You can see how the WMA line acts as a support or resistance as well as how a price crossover would look like.
-The points shown with the red lines indicate potential alert where the price crosses over or below the WMA displaying potential changes in trend direction.
+You can see how the WMA line acts as a support or resistance, as well as what a price crossover would look like.
+The points shown with the red lines indicate a potential alert where the price crosses over or below the WMA, displaying potential changes in trend direction.

 At the area shown with the blue arrows, the WMA line serves as a support level since every time the price touches the line it moves back again.
 The opposite happens in the section shown with the red arrows.
 The WMA line acts as a resistance level and every time the price reaches the WMA it bounces and continues to move downward.

-You can plot two WMA with different time frames.
+It’s also possible to plot two WMAs with different time frames.
 In such case, the trading alerts are identified through crossovers between the shorter period (or faster) and longer period WMA lines.

-- A bullish signal is anticipated when the shorter period WMA crosses above the longer period moving average weighted line.
+- A bullish signal is anticipated when the shorter-period WMA crosses above the longer-period WMA;

 Potential trading opportunities identified by WMA crossovers are shown in the next graph.

-You can see that each time the shorter period WMA crosses below the longer period WMA (yellow arrows), the trend moves downward.
-And when shorter WMA crosses above the longer WMA (blue arrow), it anticipates upward trend direction.
+Notice that each time the shorter-period WMA crosses below the longer-period WMA (yellow arrows), the trend moves downward.
+When the shorter WMA crosses above the longer WMA (blue arrow), it anticipates an upward trend direction.

-Another moving average weighted strategy which can be used by traders is to combine shorter and longer periods EMAs and WMAs along with a momentum indicator.
-In such a setup, traders look for potential entry and exit positions by looking at the areas formed by the moving averages and the way how they crossover along with the alerts provided by the momentum indicator.
+Another moving average weighted strategy which can be used by traders is to combine shorter- and longer-period EMAs and WMAs, along with a momentum indicator.
+In such a set-up, traders look for potential entry and exit positions by looking at the areas formed by the moving averages and the way they cross over, along with the alerts provided by the momentum indicator.

-Finally, the WMA accuracy and reliability decreases during a range-bound market condition which is hindering the crossover signals as well as the support and resistance alerts.
+Finally, the WMA’s accuracy and reliability decreases during a range-bound market condition, which hinder crossover signals as well as support and resistance alerts.